basharbayatna/NGO_Literacy-Rate/README.md

 - Data cleaning addressed **duplicates, missing values, typos, and incorrect data types**.
 - Univariate plots reveal **distribution across regions and years**.
 - Multivariate plots highlight **differences in literacy by region, gender, and age**.
+- Literacy rates provide insight into **the ability of populations to read and write**, with higher values indicating nearly universal literacy in the group.
 - The cleaned dataset is ready for further analysis or modeling.

 ---